exasim-project/NeoFOAM/README.md

 For NVIDIA GPU support
 * cuda

-For development it is recommended to use [pre-commit](https://pre-commit.com/)
+For development it is required to use [pre-commit](https://pre-commit.com/).

 ### C++ dependencies